 One of our organizational strategic goals is: “To improve quality, safety and uniform outcomes for scoliosis patients by being the leading resource globally for the standard of care and best practices for institutions and practicing surgeons”.
 This program will function as a vital strategy to meet our goals and ultimately fulfill our mission.

 Through generous support from our industry partners, Medtronic, Inc. and NuVasive, Inc. Setting Scoliosis Straight is able to offer participation in this program and QI Registry to surgeons worldwide.

 Adolescent Idiopathic Scoliosis Quality Improvement Registry

 This quality improvement (QI) registry was designed to assess patient and surgeon variables and practice patterns associated with the surgical treatment of Adolescent Idiopathic Scoliosis (AIS).
 Patient-level data is submitted by participating surgeons on a quarterly basis to the Setting Scoliosis Straight central infrastructure.
 The primary aims of this AIS QI registry are to promote health care quality improvement by allowing clinicians to identify ways to improve treatment processes and patient outcomes by tracking their surgical cases.
-The secondary aim of the AIS QI registry is to serve as a source of data for outcomes and comparative effectiveness research.
+The secondary aim of the AIS QI registry is to serve as a source of data for outcomes and comparative effectiveness quality improvement programs.